 At Church Aston Infant School - parents are fully included in the process of working with their children.

-The assessment and annual review process of statements of SEN and EHC Plans includes the choices and views of each child.
+The assessment and annual review process of statements of SEND and EHC Plans includes the choices and views of each child.

 What are the arrangements for assessing and reviewing children and young people’s progress towards outcomes, including the opportunities available to work with parents and young people as part of this assessment and review?